 What are the characteristic features of the hero images?

-You will usually have one central product that you are trying to sell or familiarize the audience with.
-It can also be a group photo, but so much less common.
-There are no rules about how much of a product goes into the final picture, but more often than not it's a full-sized product facing the camera at a slight angle or directly.
+You will usually have one central product you are trying to sell or familiarize the audience with.
+It can also be a group photo but is much less common.
+There are no rules about how much of a product goes into the final picture, but more often than not, it's a full-sized product facing the camera at a slight angle or directly.

 Unlike a run-of-the-mill product image, a product hero shot will have some mood and brand identity infused into it.
-It provides some context, however limited, to the item in focus.
+It provides context to the item in focus.

-- The use of props, backgrounds, creative lighting
+Thoughtful selection of props, backgrounds, and creative lighting

-How do you inject the intangible spirit into a piece of visual content?
-It's usually a combination of the props, textures, color of the background, positioning, the concept of the shoot.
+How do you infuse the intangible spirit into a piece of visual content?
+It's usually a combination of the props, textures, color of the background, positioning, and the concept of the shoot.

-While hero images are also used to illustrate the category of products in an online store, they are most often shot for converting social media into website traffic.
-As they stand out in the feed due to appealing aesthetics, they will capture the attention of the social media user and drive them to an online store.
+While hero images are also used to illustrate a product category in an online store, they are most often shot to convert social media into website traffic.
+Their appealing aesthetics make them stand out in the feed, capturing the viewer’s attention and driving them to an online store.

-The price point further reveals the mid-point of the hero shot product photography – it’s basically more emotion-driven than product images and still less thorough than commercial photos.
-This is reflected in the pricing too.
+The price point further reveals the mid-point of hero shot product photography — it’s basically more emotion-driven than product images but still less thorough than commercial photos.
+This is reflected in the pricing, too.

-You only throw one creative idea into such images, enough to make it pop in the newsfeed of a social media channel but not deep and all-embracing enough to represent the entire brand or collection.
+You only throw one creative idea into such images, enough to make them pop in a social media channel's newsfeed but not profound and all-embracing enough to represent the entire brand or collection.

 Hero shot price = product image price + price for props + extra editing surcharge